sakshisharma84/launchpad/examples/terraform/aws/README.md

-# Bootstrapping UCP cluster on AWS
+# Bootstrapping MKE cluster on AWS

 This directory provides an example flow for using Mirantis Launchpad with Terraform and AWS.